skillrepos/ai-sdlc/labs.md

 7. Let's try another example.
 Let's have the AI generate simple functional documentation that we can share with others.
 Use the prompt below for this:

 ```
-Generate functional documentation for the app
+Generate functional documentation for the app and create a new block
 ```

 8. After the documentation is generated, you can hover over the output and insert it into a new file if you want.
 If you then save the file with a .md extension, you'll be able to see the document in Markdown format.
 (You can use the three-bar menu, in the upper left of the codespace, then select "File", then "Save As...".)